Types of Thermostats

 Below you will find a summary of each type of thermostat in the air conditioning and heating industry.
 If you are unsure of what type of thermostat you are interested in or you have any further questions, please contact Air Repair, Inc. at 972-625-1400.

-Mechanical thermostats come in a variety of styles and types and can be used for heat only or for heating and cooling and some models come with multiple stages of heating and cooling.
+Mechanical thermostats come in a variety of styles and types and can be used for heat only or for cooling and heating and some models come with multiple stages of cooling and heating.

 Mechanical thermostats are not able to switch from heating to cooling automatically, this is called an auto changeover while models with a separate set point for heat and cool usually will if set to auto.